-The goal of the residency is to prepare students in the final year of their PhD for the practice of clinical and/or clinical-forensic psychology through systematic training in assessment, treatment, consultation, program evaluation/research, and the ethical guidelines and professional practice standards that underly psychological practice in Ontario.
+The goal of the residency is to prepare students in the final year of their PhD for the practice of clinical, school, and/or clinical-forensic psychology through systematic training in assessment, treatment, consultation, program evaluation/research, and the ethical guidelines and professional practice standards that underly psychological practice in Ontario.
 Our residency operates from an evidence-based/evidence-informed standpoint; therefore, we have adopted the scientist-practitioner model of practice and training (aka, the Boulder model).

 The residency views the program as a pre-requisite to the awarding of the doctoral degree.
 As a result, we support a model of training in which the residency must be completed before the doctoral degree is conferred.